 However, most of the time, annotating visual information is a tiresome human activity prone to errors.
 This represents a limitation for addressing new tasks and/or operating in new domains.
 In order to scale to such situations, it is worth finding mechanisms to reuse the available annotations or the models learned from them.

-This aim challenges machine learning theory since its more traditional corpus corresponds to situations where there are sufficient labeled data of each task, and the training data distribution matches the test distribution.
+This also challenges the traditional machine learning theory, which usually assumes that there are sufficient labeled data of each task, and the training data distribution matches the test distribution.

 Therefore, transferring and adapting source knowledge (in the form of annotated data or learned models) to perform new tasks and/or operating in new domains has recently emerged as a challenge to develop computer vision methods that are reliable across domains and tasks.

-Accordingly, TASK-CV aims to bring together research in transfer learning and domain adaptation for computer vision as a workshop hosted by the ICCV 2015.
+TASK-CV aims to bring together research in transfer learning and domain adaptation for computer vision as a workshop hosted by the ECCV 2016.
 We invite the submission of research contributions such as: